emarsden/dash-mpd-cli/doc/src/usage.md

     --key <KID:KEY>

-Use `KID:KEY` to decrypt encrypted media streams. `KID` should be either a track id in decimal (e.g.
-1), or a 128-bit keyid (32 hexadecimal characters). `KEY` should be 32 hexadecimal characters.
+Use `KID:KEY` to decrypt encrypted media streams, for manifests that use DRM. `KID` should be either a track id in decimal (e.g. 1), or a 128-bit keyid (32 hexadecimal characters). `KEY` should be 32 hexadecimal characters.
 Example: `--key eb676abbcb345e96bbcf616630f1a3da:100b6c20940f779a4589152b57d2dacb`.
 You can use this option multiple times.

 Please note that obtaining decryption keys is beyond the scope of this application.